aws-samples/aws-hpc-tutorials/content/05-AWS Batch/11-optional.md

 aws cloudformation delete-stack --stack-name PrepAVWorkshop
 ```
 - Console: go to [CloudFormation](https://console.aws.amazon.com/cloudformation/), select the right region and the PrepAVWorkshop stack and click on *Delete*

-8. Navigate to the [IAM](https://console.aws.amazon.com/iam/home?#/roles) Dashboard and delete the IAM role **hpcworkshop-admin**.

-9. Navigate to the [EC2](https://console.aws.amazon.com/ec2/v2/home) Dashboard and terminate the EC2 instance for this lab.